Tongue tied: How a small piece of tissue can affect your baby's feeding and sleep

 In this article we want to shed some light on tongue ties, including some common symptoms to look out for, the impact that tongue ties can have on your baby’s feeding and sleep and where you can seek help if you think your baby might have a tongue tie.

-For more help with your baby’s feeding and sleep, you can also check out our Sleep and Nutrition Program here.
+For more help with your baby’s feeding and sleep, you can also check out our Sleep Programs here.

 Firstly, what exactly is a tongue tie?